Upcycled Projects, Valentine's Day

 The affirmation is : “My creativity heals myself and others.”

-It’s a statement too daring for me.
+It’s a statement that is too daring for me.
 Too dauntless.
 Too brazen.
-But in some serendipitous way today’s daily quote from my day planner just happens to be.
+But in some serendipitous way today’s daily quote from my day planner happens to be.

 “Be bold, be bold and everywhere be bold.”
 Edmund Spencer